W - NW

 It is not difficult to fly 3.2 km south to a large bowl.

 Going further it is a good idea only fly out to the lighthouse if you have just witnessed somebody returning successfully and you are an experienced pilot.
 If you attempt this, constantly monitor your height - top land while it's still an option, and beware turbulence behind the cliff spurs!
 St Bees is possible for the brave.
-There is a possible bottom landing halfway to St Bees at Fleswick Bay; but even then you are probably going to be in big trouble, especially so if the tide is in!
+There is a possible bottom landing halfway to St Bees at Fleswick Bay; but only if the tide is out!

 To the North: